 These cookies are sure to steal the show at your Memorial Day cookout this weekend.
-Exploding with rich chocolate chips and a gooey Nutella center, these cookies are what you’ve been dreaming of.
+Exploding with rich chocolate chips and a gooey Nutella center, these cookies are what you’ve been waiting for.

 These babies might just be the perfect cookie!
 Perfect if you like your cookies thick and chewy with crisp edges and tons of chocolate chips.
 And did I mention the dollop of Nutella in the middle?
 Or the delicious browned butter?